chickchetwynd/dbt_SF_bike_hire_project/README.md

 ### yml Docs

 In the .yml files you can also build supporting documentation for your models.
 You can build column descriptions and even reference markdown files.
-This helps anyone 'downstream' to understand the data and what it represnets.
+This creates a useful resource for any users of the data and is an important part in reproducibility and communication.

 ```yml
 version: 2